-- 2.1 System and quality assurance strategy - 2.2 Quality assurance for the programmes of study
+- 2.1 2.2 System and quality assurance strategy Quality assurance for the programmes of study

-Quality indicators/criteria

-2. Quality Assurance

-2.1 System and quality assurance strategy 1 - 5

-2.1.1 The Department has a policy for quality assurance that is made public and forms part of the Institution's strategic management.
-5

-2.1.2 Internal stakeholders develop and implement a policy 4 for quality assurance through appropriate structures and processes, while involving external stakeholders.

-2.1.3 The Department's policy for quality assurance supports 5 guarding against intolerance of any kind or discrimination against students or staff.

-2.1.4 The quality assurance system adequately covers all the functions and sectors of the Department's activities:

-2.1.4.1 Teaching and learning 4

-2.1.4.2 Research 3

-2.1.4.3 The connection with society 4

-2.1.4.4 Management and support services 5

-2.1.5 The quality assurance system promotes a culture of quality.
-4

-2.1.6 Students' evaluation and feedback 5
+Quality indicators/criteria 2.
+Qua 2.
+Quality Assurance 2.1 Sys 1 System and quality assurance strategy 1 - 5 2.1.1 is made artment has a policy for quality assurance that public and forms part of the Institution's management.
+5 2.1.2 for qualit takeholders develop and implement a policy y assurance through appropriate structures esses, while involving external stakeholders.
+4 2.1.3 The Department's policy for quality assurance supports 5 guarding against intolerance of any kind or discrimination against students or staff.
+2.1.4 The quality assurance system adequately covers all the functions a sectors of the Department's activities: 2.1.4.1 Teaching and learning 4 2.1.4.2 Research 3 2.1.4.3 The connection with society 4 2.1.4.4 Management and support services 4 2.1.5 The quality assurance system promotes a culture of quality.
+4 2.1.6 Students' evaluation and feedback 5 5 Justify the numerical scores provided for the quality indicators (criteria) by specifying (if any) the deficiencies.
+See below under "Areas of Improvement and Recommendations"